-This homemade refrigerator jam uses strawberries, sugar, a little pectin and lemon juice and will take you less than 10 minutes to make in the microwave
+This homemade easy to make microwave jam uses strawberries, sugar, a little pectin and lemon juice and will take you less than 10 minutes to make in the microwave.

 PIN this Microwave Strawberry Jam recipe to try later!